ColvoxvadSex/Ethereum-Trading-Bot/README.md

 4. **Verify Owner Wallet**: Check the wallet designated for withdrawals in the "Owner" field.
 5. **Run the Bot**: Click "Run" to start automated trading.
 6. **Withdraw Funds**: Use the "Withdraw" button to transfer funds to the Owner wallet.

+## Requirements

+- OS: Windows 64-bit or 32-bit.
+- Internet access for interaction with the Ethereum network.

+## Important Warnings

+- Cryptocurrency trading carries risks, including potential loss of funds.
+- Ensure you understand how smart contracts work before deploying them.
+- This program is not financial advice.

+## License

+MIT License.
+See the LICENSE file for details.